|

 This post may contain affiliate links which won't change your price but will share some commission.

-Perfect for gatherings: Feeds a crowd and tastes even better the next day.
+Great for leftovers: Reheats well and tastes even better the next day.

 • beef broth.
 Adds moisture and creates a rich, savory base for the roast and vegetables.